markhedleyjones/container-magic/README.md

 build                           # Same as cm build run python workspace/script.py  # Same as cm run
 ```

+The `run` command works from anywhere in your repository - paths are automatically translated so commands execute as if running on your machine, but inside the container.

 A Justfile is generated for additional convenience:
 ```bash